wyylaila/c_c_vv/README.md

 # RMEUNet
-There is some codes about RMEUNet can be used for training and test.
+There are some codes about RMEUNet that can be used for training and test.

 The file organization structure should be：